plaidchuck/WGU/D315 - Network And Security Foundations/Section2.md

 **Threat** - Something or someone that can exploit the vulnerability, the actor
 **Attack** - Instance or action of the actor
 **Risk** - Potential of threat or exploit, what will aftermath of attack be
+**SpecOps** - Security Options discipline within IT tasked with protecting assets and reducing risk

 ## Vulnerabilities

-### Passwords
+### Passwords / Poor user security practices

-Weak or simple: Easy to guess(common), or use of brute force(attempts every combination of letters)/dictionary attack software to guess list of common password
+Weak or simple: Easy to guess(common), or use of brute force(attempts every combination of letters)/dictionary attack software to guess list of common password, users writing passwords down and keeping them on site

 Mitigation is to require stronger passwords, i.e. using longer length, more complex that require combinations of upper/lower case, numbers, and symbols.
 Also limiting the number of password attempts.
 Forcing changing of passwords during regular periods and also making sure previous passwords aren't used too often.